After leaving dead fish at 'Goonies' house, police say Canadian man stole boat, needed Coast Guard rescue

 In a series of tweets posted early Friday afternoon, the Pacific Northwest branch of the Coast Guard stated that two air crews who were conducting a training mission at the mouth of the Columbia River received a mayday broadcast from the Sandpiper.

-The Coast Guard launched motor life boats from nearby Cape Disappointment, the agency said, but the air crews arrived and found the Sandpiper floundering in the surf in conditions that made a boat rescue dangerous, so the air crews opted to lower a rescue swimmer instead.
+The Coast Guard launched motor life boats from nearby Cape Disappointment, the agency said, but the air crews arrived and found the Sandpiper floundering in the surf in conditions that made a boat rescue dangerous, so the air crews opted to lower a rescue swimmer instead, Petty Officer 3rd Class Branch Walton.

+"I was actually here for training as a student for the Advanced Helicopter Rescue School," he said, "I kind of got called on the called on the case, kind of luck of the draw."

 The Sandpiper capsized just as the swimmer entered the water — video accompanying the tweet shows a wave hitting the side of the boat and flipping it — but the rescue swimmer was able to save the occupant.

+"I kind of got thrown around a little bit by the wave and then when I came up I noticed that the boat was pretty much in shambles," Walton explained.

-Labonte was taken to the hospital, but was discharged before officials realized what happened.
+Labonte was taken to the hospital, but was discharged before officials realized that he'd stolen the boat.

 "Unfortunately, he was discharged from the hospital before everyone put two and two together, so he is somewhere between here and the Coast Guard base," said Kelly.
 "Apparently, he left his jacket on the Coast Guard helicopter and we believe he's heading back there to retrieve his jacket."

-The Coast Guard is looking for him, as are Astoria police officers.
-Kelly said Labonte will face charges, including theft.

-It appears Labonte was wanted in British Columbia.
+Officials said Labonte was also wanted in British Columbia.
 Victoria Police tweeted a photo of him on Jan.
 19, stating that he was wanted on warrants for criminal harassment, mischief and failure to comply, and asking members of the public to call 911 if they saw him.

+Police were looking for Labonte throughout Friday evening, eventually finding him at the Seaside warming center, Kelly said.

+Despite the charges in Canada, Kelly said that they were not serious enough to warrant extradition.
+However, he said that the U.S. Border Patrol was aware of the situation and wanted to be notified as soon as he was taken into custody.

 The Goonies house was used as the filming location for the 1985 cult classic movie, and has become a popular tourist attraction for fans of the film — to the occasional frustration of neighbors and the city.